 Rule 144A under the Securities Act of 1933, as amended (the "Securities Act"), allows a broader institutional trading market for securities otherwise subject to restriction on resale to the general public.
 Rule 144A establishes a "safe harbor" from the registration requirements of the Securities Act for resales of certain securities to qualified institutional buyers ("Rule 144A Securities").
-To the extent permitted by applicable law, Rule 144A Securities will not be treated as illiquid for purposes of the foregoing restriction so long as such securities meet the liquidity guidelines established by the Board.
-Pursuant to these guidelines, the Adviser will monitor the liquidity of a Portfolio's investment in Rule 144A Securities.
+The Portfolios have adopted a liquidity risk management program pursuant to Rule 22e-4 under the 1940 Act (the "LRM Program") and related procedures to categorize each Portfolio's investments, including Rule 144A Securities, and identify illiquid investments.
+The LRM Program's administrator will take into account relevant market, trading and investment-specific considerations in doing so.
 An insufficient number of qualified institutional buyers interested in purchasing certain restricted securities held by a Portfolio, however, could affect adversely the marketability of such portfolio securities and the Portfolio might be unable to dispose of such securities promptly or at reasonable prices.